6 Reasons to Grow Heirloom Seeds in Your Garden for Fun and Flavor

 buckwheat seeds in a hand

-6 Reasons to give heirloom seeds a try
+6 Reasons to Give Heirloom Seeds a Try

 From the practical to the unexpected, heirloom seeds can make a wonderful addition to your annual vegetable garden.

-1. Grow unusual varieties
+1. Grow Unusual Varieties

 Certain varieties of plants are becoming hard to find!
 Choosing heirloom seeds may be slightly more expensive, but growing rare crops is fun and can be a boon to market growers.
-White eggplant, blue corn, and purple bell peppers are a beautiful addition to a meal, and will certainly catch the eyes of shoppers at the farmers market.
-Check out these varieties!

 Most fans of heirloom seeds will argue that the flavor of heirloom produce is better.
 Choose from dozens of different flavors and varieties of your favorite produce items such as tomatoes and peppers, and see how expansive the flavors can be.

-3. Save seeds from extinction
+3. Save Seeds from Extinction

 Just like animals can go extinct, plants can too.
-Buying and planting vintage varieties — and saving their seeds — helps keep those heirloom vegetables growing for future generations to enjoy!
+Buying and planting vintage varieties — and saving seeds — helps keep those heirloom vegetables growing for future generations to enjoy!

 brown seed packet

-4. Victory gardening
+4. Victory Gardening

 During WWI and WWII, people grew victory gardens to help keep food on the table when times were scarce.
 If those gardeners had been using hybrid seeds, the resulting crops from year to year would have been an unknown factor.

-With heirlooms, gardeners can save seeds with full confidence that they’ll have a similarly successful crop the following season.
 While the initial investment in these seeds may be a bit more than you’d pay for hybrid seeds, remember that you can harvest seeds from your plants and store them until the following year.
-This way you can enjoy that heirloom goodness again and again.
+With seed saving, you can enjoy that heirloom goodness again and again.

-5. Seed sharing
+5. Seed Sharing

 Heirloom seeds are such a rare treat.
 You can pass the heirloom seeds you harvest down to your children, or share them with others who are looking for particular varieties.
-Just think how sweet it would be to have your children or grandchildren grow vegetables from the seeds you harvested from your garden!
-Be sure to use some sort of garden marker to keep track of what you’ve planted.

 6. Nostalgia